dwnhgyl/LegendaryRL/World Reference Files/items&&equipment.md

 **Greatmace**

-Exceptional damage, fair accuracy, fair parry, slow attack, unparry-able, 2-hander, Enc=6.
+Exceptional damage, fair accuracy, fair parry, slow attack, knockback, unparry-able, 2-hander, Enc=6.

-    “A towering mass of steel and lead, this weapon would look impractical to most denizens of the Strandian continent.
+    “A towering mass of steel and lead, this weapon would look impractical to most denizens of the Strandian empire.
 It was almost certainly forged in your homeland, for the use of adventurers like yourself.
 More than one hero of legend has borne the weight of such a weapon through rivers and across mountains, in order to slay monstrous opponents no other weapon could harm.”

 **Hookblade**
 Fair damage, poor accuracy, fair parry, push-on-hit, Enc=2